dlion/domenicoluciani/_posts/2021-04-30-save-5-minutes-web-scraping-with-rust.md

 ![bello](https://media.giphy.com/media/l4hLByhJfsbv87PJC/giphy.gif)

 My final thoughts about it are that I haven't had any issues using new crates or reading through the documentation and that the major problem I had was related to the fact that I'm still learning the language.
-I need more time to get used to the basics; doing that, I'm pretty sure I will speed up even the "let's do the right things in the right ways" part.
+I need more time to get used to the basics; doing that, I'm pretty sure I will speed up even the "let's do the right things in the right ways" part (the one that I care more, to be honest).

 Of course, any constructive feedback is welcome.